A Student's Guide to Conducting Effective Psychological Research

 Analysing and Interpreting Data

 Once data are collected, analysis begins.
-Quantitative data are described using measures like the mean, median, and standard deviation—summarising what was observed.
-Inferential statistics (t-tests, ANOVAs, correlation coefficients) are employed to determine whether observed differences or relationships are likely to reflect genuine effects or are perhaps the result of chance (p-values of less than .05 are the standard for statistical significance in UK psychology).
+Quantitative data are described using measures like the mean, median, and standard deviationâsummarising what was observed.
+Inferential statistics (t-tests, ANOVAs, correlation coefficients) are employed to determine whether observed differences or relationships are likely to reflect genuine effects or are perhaps the result of chance (p-values of less than .05 are the standard for statistical significance in UK psychology).In contrast, qualitative research involves methods such as thematic analysisâsystematically coding data to identify patterns and themes, as developed by British psychologists Virginia Braun and Victoria Clarke.
+Qualitative findings often generate new hypotheses for future quantitative testing, embodying the cyclical, self-correcting nature of scientific research.

 No study is perfect.
-A careful discussion of limitations—whether sample bias, measurement error, or potential confounds—adds honesty and transparency, helping others to interpret results critically and consider possibilities for replication.
+A careful discussion of limitationsâwhether sample bias, measurement error, or potential confoundsâadds honesty and transparency, helping others to interpret results critically and consider possibilities for replication.

 ---